stineb/personal_website2/content/project/leafnp/index.md

 We want to understand what drives leaf nitrogen and phosphorous contents and their variations across the globe.
 To investigate this, we use a large dataset of plant-level observations by [Tian et al. (2019)](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecy.2812), and complement it with environmental covariates.
 In constrast to earlier reports, we find that our environmental covariates explain about half of the variations observed in the data - an astonishingly high portion for an ecological dataset where covariates were not actually measured in the field but extracted from other global datasets.

-Here is our preliminary result for a global leaf N map:
+Here is our preliminary result for a global leaf N map (gN/m2):

 ![](/img/leafn.png)